• Reading time:20 mins read

 A good warning system should warn of approaching the control zone even at distant approaches.
 Dakota Alert 4 miles – allows you to divide control zones into 4 and at the same time interrogate several tens of sensors.
 The strength of this system is the unlimited connection of sensors.
 Under ideal conditions, there can be up to 4 miles between the sensor and the base station!

 This is a good indicator.
 But in reality, this may differ, because the “base” is in the house, and the walls give distorting interference.
 The sensor itself will be installed, for example, on a tree or fence, this also gives a signal distortion.
 The actual range is less than 4 miles, but that’s enough.
-Dakota Alert 4 miles has some features in the alert system.
+Dakota Alert 4 Miles has some features in the alert system.
 Musical signals are replaced by speech commands, and a false sensor may produce wheezing.
 To enhance the sounds there are connectors for connecting external speakers to the system.

 Pros: